byteduck/dimensneon/README.md

 ## Sample Data

+Sample data is not included in the repository directly due to the size of the data.
-The sample data downloaded by the tests in this repository are as follows:
+The sample data downloaded by the test notebook in this repository are as follows:

 - [10x scRNA sample data v3.0.0](https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.0/pbmc_10k_v3?)
 - [10x scRNA data from Functional, metabolic and transcriptional maturation of human pancreatic islets derived from stem cells](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE167880)